rmrk-team/rmrk-spec/implementers-guide.md

 ## Remark Dumps

-For convenience, dumps of all RMRK remarks on Kusama in are stored in this repository for ease of use.
+For convenience, dumps of all RMRK remarks on Kusama are stored in this repository for ease of use.
 Running the `fetch` function of [rmrk-tools](https://github.com/swader/rmrk-tools) with the appropriate block numbers will produce the same dumps, should one wish to double-check these data sets.